-The balance sheet provides information about assets, liabilities, and net position of the District at a specific point in time.
+The balance sheet provides information about assets, deferred outflows, liabilities, deferred inflows and net position of the District at a specific point in time.
 It is the basis for computing rate of return, evaluating the capital structure of the District and assessing the liquidity and financial flexibility of the District.